 Hello Team, my name is Jenelle.
 I listen to all of your podcasts as they inspire me to continue to fight and push forward in my own never quit story.
 You see, I come from a never quit family were adversity is the norm not the exception.
 However, today I am coming to you to tell you about my sister, Renetta.
 Her life is the definition of Murphy’s Law and never quit.
+Continue Reading if you are looking for a motivation.
 As a young child, a family member molested her, along with 3 others, during the time my family was going through a divorce of our parents.
 Neither she, nor the 3 others ever told anyone until we were adults and realized each one of us was a victim.
 She then endured a physically abusive stepfather for a couple of years.
 As a late teenager and into her early 20’s, she became a heroin addict.
 She gave birth to a son who was the light of her life.
 On his first birthday, her close friend killed herself due to heroin.

 Well, 9 months later her beautiful baby girl was born.
 She continued working and building her career through all of this with the goal of making Director by 40.
 Life had another plan however.
 When her daughter was 1 year old she found a lump in her breast.
 At 37 she was diagnosed with bilateral stage 4 breast cancer.
 Everyone was devastated.
 She continued on with grace and courage, never missing a beat.
 She went through chemo, radiation, hysterectomy and a 10-hour reconstruction surgery.
 While recovering form the reconstruction surgery she developed a complication where the wound opened back up and then had to heal by secondary intention.
 Through all of this she kept her sense of humor, great attitude and never quit mindset, while still working full time.
 She even continued to give back to others.
 She organized a work group of executives from her company to spend a day building a house for Habitat for Humanity and other days feeding the homeless.
 She currently is in remission and her son is choosing colleges.
 Her daughter now 4 and keeps everyone in check.
 One would think she would have paid her dues and could go forward with an easy life.
 Unfortunately, this is not the case.